stanford-web-security/assign0/README.md

 npm test
 ```

 This command just runs a basic sanity test that ensures your project passes `npm run lint`, has the right folder structure, and doesn't have any blank required files.
-If `npm test` doesn't report any errors that doesn't necessarily mean that you've solved every challenge perfectly!
+If `npm test` doesn't report any errors that doesn't necessarily mean that you've solved every exercise perfectly!

 ### The moment of truth